Nykenik24/GlideUI/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php) [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 # Overview
-A lightweight Love2d GUI library with the purpouse of making easy and fast interfaces for fast debugging, ultra-customizable menus and more.
+A lightweight Love2d GUI library with the purpose of making easy and fast interfaces for fast debugging, ultra-customizable menus and more.

 ## Disclaimer
 GlideUI is currently **W.I.P** *(Work In Progress)*, so expect bugs and lack of features.
-I am working hard on making it fully stable, but for now don't expect perfect behaviour of the library.
+I am working hard on making it fully stable, but for now don't expect perfect behavior of the library.

 ### Helping in development
 - If you encounter any bug or have suggestions, you can [open an issue](https://github.com/Nykenik24/GlideUI/issues).